redhat-cop/global-load-balancer-operator/readme.md

 TODO:
 1. <s>add a watch for DNSRecord<s>
-2. test disapperance of a service: reconcicle cycle should not fail.
+2. <s>test disapperance of a service: reconcicle cycle should not fail.<s>
 3. test cluster unreachable: reconcile cycle should not fail.
 4. manage status & events
 5. manage delete & finalizers